29/07/2019, updated 15/06/2023

 Santiago has many international schools, representing a large number of nationalities and languages.
 Each school has more or less its own rhythm, but the school year generally starts in March, and ends in December.
 If you relocate from the northern hemisphere, your children will probably have to spend a few months in the level they already were in their home country.
-For more information on the Chilean education system, you can read our dedicated article.
+For more information, you can read our article about the Chilean education system.

 Choosing a school for your children is an important decision.
-It can be difficult to take, in particular if you have not yet moved to Chile, because it is hard to picture the working atmosphere and the school ethos without visiting it.
-In order to help you choose the best school for your children, we describe below 15 private international schools of Santiago.
+It can be difficult to take, in particular if you have not yet moved to Chile, because it is hard to picture the working atmosphere and the school ethos without visiting it. to help you choose the best school for your children, we describe below 15 private international schools of Santiago.

-The schools offer a broad range of services rather similar (school transport, after-school activities…) that we do not detail above, because we want to highlight the particularities of each school, to help you make a choice.
-All pre-registration forms can be found on the schools’ websites.
-The prices mentioned in the article are those of 2019 and may have changed.
+The schools offer a broad range of services rather similar (school transport, after-school activities...) that we do not detail above.
+Instead, we want to highlight the particularities of each school, to help you make a choice.
+All pre-registration forms can be found on the schools' websites.
+The prices mentioned in the article may have changed.
 We recommend that you contact the admissions department of the school you are interested in to obtain updated prices.

 In addition, some Spanish-speaking countries (Bolivia, Chile, Colombia, Cuba, Ecuador, Spain, Mexico, Panama, Paraguay, Peru, Dominican Republic and Venezuela) signed an agreement in 1970, the Convenio Andrés Bello.
 This agreement resulted in an intergovernmental organization aimed at the educational, scientific, technological and cultural integration of the Spanish-speaking countries of the American continent.
 As far as education is concerned, the Convenio Andrés Bello has led to the creation of equivalences between grade levels in different countries, as shown in the table below.

 Av.
 El Rodeo 14200, Lo Barnechea